-'Consent' means consent of a nominated officer or of a constable or customs officer as provided for under sections 151 and 152 of the Proceeds of Crime Act 2008.
+'Consent' means consent of a nominated officer or of the FIU as provided for under sections 151 and 152 of the Proceeds of Crime Act 2008.

 'Constable' includes any officer appointed under section 1(2) of the Customs and Excise Management Act 1986.